If you’ve only ever slept on western style beds your whole life, the prospect of sleeping on the floor may sound strange to you.

-- Move table (and sometimes floor chairs) into position and eat breakfast with family.
+- Move table (and sometimes floor chairs) into position and eat breakfast with the family.

-- Move table out of the way to allow communal area to be used for recreational activities such as yoga, physical activities, or work space.
+- Move the table out of the way to allow the communal area to be used for recreational activities such as yoga, physical activities, or workspace.

 - Rest table for lunch and dinner when appropriate.